segmentio/segment-docs/src/connections/destinations/catalog/stories/index.md

 ### Merging Users

-Stories automatically merges an identified User in Segment with the corresponding Stories User and creates a new User in Stories if it does not exist already.
-When an [`identify`](https://segment.com/docs/spec/identify/) call is fired, it will also merge/update User attributes with the `identify` call's traits.
+Stories automatically merges identified Users in Segment with their corresponding Stories User and creates a new User in Stories if it does not exist already.
+When an [`identify`](https://segment.com/docs/spec/identify/) fires, it merges/updates User attributes with the `identify` call's traits.

 An example server-side call: